-The distribution of qualifying species are unlikely to be significantly affected by excess nitrogen pollution in the marine environment in the short term, however, the capacity constraint at Peel Common means it is not possible to rule out the potential for indirect adverse effects later in the plan period.
-Incorporated mitigation measures are considered adequate to avoid the risk of adverse effects occurring.
+The distribution of qualifying species will not be significantly affected by excess nitrogen pollution in the marine environment in the short term, however, the capacity constraint at Peel Common means it is not possible to rule out the potential for indirect adverse effects later in the plan period.
+Incorporated mitigation measures will avoid the risk of adverse effects occurring.

-Construction noise and displacement are, in combination, likely to have the potential to alter the distribution of each species with the site, especially in combination, but incorporated mitigation measures are considered to prevent adverse effects from occurring.
+Construction noise and displacement are, in combination, likely to have the potential to alter the distribution of each species with the site, especially in combination, but incorporated mitigation measures will prevent adverse effects from occurring.